kobayashi90/vite/glossary/anime.md

 | Seiyuu/VA | The voice actor/actress of the anime. |

-::: details Cour, Season, Split-cour {open}
+:::details Cour, Season, Split-cour {open}
 In Japanese TV, the broadcast schedule is divided into four seasons: Spring (March - May), Summer (June - August), Autumn (September - November), and Winter (December - February).
 This means that an anime can have 13 episodes in each season.

 - **Cour:** Each 13eps/season is called a cour.